murex/mikado-testbuilders-kata/docs/references/Test_Data_Builders.md

 ## Summary

-'Test Data Builders' is technique that leverages on the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern#Java) to construct complex objects in tests.
+'Test Data Builders' is a technique that leverages on the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern#Java) to construct complex objects in tests.
 With 'Test Data Builders' we can omit fields or properties that do not contribute to the behavior of the object being tested.